LicketySplit695/Notes/Computer_Related_Notes/Job_Related/Web/JavaScript/Core_JS/2_CoreJS_ValuesTypesOperations.md

 ##### Object to primitive Conversion

-1.  all objects (including arrays and functions) convert to true.
+1.  all objects (including arrays and functions) convert to true. `new Boolean(false)` is an object and thus converts to `true`.
-2.
+2. Objects are converted to string based on
+    1. If `toString()` method is present, then it's called, and the output is shown.
+    2. If `toString()` is not present or doesn't return a primitve value, then `valueOf()` is called.
+    3. If result of `valueOf()` can't be converted to string then `TypeError` is thrown.
+3. Obejcts are converted to numbers in the same way as they are converted to strings except that `valueOf()` is tried first, if that can be turned into a Number then that is shown, then `toString()` is tried.
+If both don't work `TypeError` is thrown.

 ---